-Billboards for Small Businesses: 7 Reasons To Think Twiceby Emma Siemasko Published in Off the Ground on
+Billboards for Small Businesses: Costs, Advice, and Thinking Twiceby Emma Siemasko Published in Off the Ground on

 On my drive to work, I see a host of billboards trying to convince me to switch doctors, refinance my mortgage, and listen to public radio.

 The result?
 A curiosity about billboards.
-How much do they cost?
+How much do billboards cost?
 Do companies see ROI from their billboards?

 I called up a billboard advertising agency to find out the real deal.
 I also talked with multiple marketing executives about getting them.